Phoenix: (602) 283-3800

 It’s not uncommon to prepare a “Prenup” with 30 pages, but we also prepare prenups with only one clause: Someone just wants to keep their house as separate property.

 We think it’s really important for people to understand that we spend a lot of time on the documents.
-The amount of time that goes into drafting a marital settlement agreement in the Arizona divorce process, is identical to the time and attention needs to be done when drafting a premarital agreement.
+The amount of time that goes into drafting a marital settlement agreement in the Arizona divorce process, is identical to the time and attention needed when drafting a premarital agreement.